ACEnglish/adotto/variant_calling/README.md

 --------
 Use `scripts/mk_initial_alignment_jobs.sh` to create all the mapping commands at once.
-This parses the `assemblies/relative_path_metadata.txt` to make one `job/aln_${project}_${sample}_${haplotag}.sh` script per-hapotype.
+This parses the `assemblies/relative_path_metadata.txt` to make one `job/aln_${project}_${sample}_${haplotag}.sh` script per-haplotype.
 These scripts can then be easily submitted to a cluster.

 Note: the reference is hard-coded into this script.

+# Step 2.5 - create mapping stats

+One or more directories produced in step 2 can be parsed with `scripts/hap_mapstats.py` and turned into a dataframe saved as `hap_mapstats.jl`.
+The directory's name is used as the index for the results.

-# Step 2 - combining haplotypes per-sample
+# Step 3 - combining haplotypes per-sample

 Once a haplotype-pair is through initial alignment, two VCFs need to be combined to make the samples' VCF.
 Use `scripts/merge_haps.sh` to do the combining.
-This step will use `bcftools merge` to combine the two VCFs, matching exactly identical alleles, use the `scripts/single_sample_cov.py` to consolidate the SAMPLE information, add coverage relevant FORMAT fields, add INFO/SVLEN,INFO/SVTYPE annotaitons, and remove the minimap INFO/Q.\* fields
+This step will use `bcftools merge` to combine the two VCFs, matching exactly identical alleles, use the `scripts/single_sample_cov.py` to consolidate the SAMPLE information, add coverage relevant FORMAT fields, add INFO/SVLEN,INFO/SVTYPE annotations, and remove the minimap INFO/Q.\* fields

 usage
 -----